Muosvr/cryptozombie/Solidity_web3js_notes.md

 .send({ from: userAccount, value: web3js.utils.toWei("0.01", "ether") })
 ```
 ## listening(subscribing) for events
-This code is triggered everytime the specified event is triggered in the contract
+This front end code is triggered everytime the specified event is emitted in the contract

 ```solidity
 //code sample